 10 Checks before Buying a Used Laptop on OLX or Quikr

 6).
-Inspect the Laptop for 20 minutes before buying – What to check?
+Inspect the Laptop for 20 minutes before buying – What to check in a used Laptop?

-- Check the Laptop physically for damage to outer body, dents or scratches so you know what you are buying.
+- Check the Laptop physically for damage to the outer body, dents, or scratches, so you know what you are buying.

 - Check the laptop screen for any deep scratches, observe the colors as well.

 - Check the keyboard keys if anything is broken.
-Type something using keyboard.
+Type something using the keyboard.

 - Check the mouse pad for any issues.